HussainSalihMahde/Convert-Image-To-png-format/README.md

 # Convert Image To Transparent
-Simple converting image with white background to transparent using python
+Simple converting image with white background to transparent using python #Artificial_intelligence

   Input Image             |        Ouput Image :-------------------------:|:-------------------------: